mjguru1996/DevOps_Notes/Kubernetes/Kubernetes.md

 Master Node:

-1.API Server- It acts as an front end of the entire architecture communication
+1. API Server- It acts as an front end of the entire architecture communication

-2.Kubectl-It is the tool which is used to communicate with the cluster
+2. Kubectl-It is the tool which is used to communicate with the cluster

-3.Controller Manager- It is connected only to API server .
+3. Controller Manager- It is connected only to API server .
 It Controles the entire pods creation and replicas

-4.Scheduler-This schedules the pod activities like creation, deletion, deployment etc.,
+4. Scheduler-This schedules the pod activities like creation, deletion, deployment etc.,

-5.etcd (distributed key=value database) - This stores all the details about the cluster.
+5. etcd (distributed key=value database) - This stores all the details about the cluster.

 Worker Node: